-1. Defining the Function - Before actually delegating the authority, the manager should clearly define the scope and the extent of the tasks to the subordinate.
+- 1. Defining the Function Before actually delegating the authority, the manager should clearly define the scope and the extent of the tasks to the subordinate.
 The subordinate should be aware of the tasks he has to perform, the activities he must oversee, their relationship with the other jobs and their importance.
-This will help him perform the task better.

-2. Defining the Results - Before delegating the authority, the manager should discuss with his subordinates the results he expects from this task.
+This will help him perform the task better. - 2.
+Defining the Results Before delegating the authority, the manager should discuss with his subordinates the results he expects from this task.
 This will allow the subordinates to understand the standard of work and the level of results expected from them.
-And then accordingly the authority must be delegated.

-3. Balance of Authority with Responsibility - The should be parity between the responsibility and the authority delegated to the subordinate for effective delegation.
+And then accordingly the authority must be delegated. - 3.
+Balance of Authority with Responsibility There should be parity between the responsibility and the authority delegated to the subordinate for effective delegation.
 If there is no authority to carry out his responsibilities he will be unable to carry out his tasks.
 And only the delegation of authority without any responsibility will make him irresponsible and ineffective.

-4. Absoluteness of Responsibility - Even after delegating the authority to his subordinates, the manager remains responsible for their work and performance to his superiors.
-And the subordinates are responsible for their work to their superiors as well.

-5. Unity of Command - In an organization, there must always be a unity of command.
+- 4. Absoluteness of Responsibility Even after delegating the authority to his subordinates, the manager remains responsible for their work and performance to his superiors.
+And the subordinates are responsible for their work to their superiors as well. - 5.
+Unity of Command In an organization, there must always be a unity of command.
 So at any given time, there must be only one superior for every subordinate.
 If one subordinate receives instructions and orders from more than one superior it will lead to confusion and conflict.
-He may have to pick who to listen to and it may lead to divided loyalties.

-6. Defining the Limits of Authority - Another point to note is that the manager must ensure that all the subordinates have well-defined authority.
+He may have to pick who to listen to and it may lead to divided loyalties. - 6.
+Defining the Limits of Authority Another point to note is that the manager must ensure that all the subordinates have well-defined authority.
 So we can avoid any overlapping of authority which enables the subordinate to carry out his work efficiently.
-And if there is work outside this scope of authority, the subordinate must refer this work to his superiors.

-7. Authority level Principle - Managers at each and every level should try to make his own decision and avoid referring to his superior's decision all the time and try to make their decision which they are authorized to.
+And if there is work outside this scope of authority, the subordinate must refer this work to his superiors. - 7.
+Authority level Principle Managers at each and every level should try to make his own decision and avoid referring to his superior's decision all the time and try to make their decision which they are authorized to.
 Only if the decisions are out of their scope they should refer to their superiors.

-- 1. is the key to managerial post. - 2.
-Accountability is created through

-3. The answerability of the subordinate to his superior for his work performance is given under the element of delegation.

-- 4. is the obligation of a subordinate to perform the assigned duty. - 5. type of responsibility can be delegated.